leosocy/EDCC-Palmprint-Recognition/README.md

 `EDCC(Enhanced and Discriminative Competitive Code)`, which is used for palmprint-recognition.

-Use the `EDCC` algorithm to validate on several published palmprint databases(`multispectral`, `tongji`), using `N (N = 5, 6, 7, 8)` pictures as the training set and the rest as the test set, the recognition accuracy is as follows:
+Use the `EDCC` algorithm to validate on several published palmprint databases(`multispectral`, `tongji`), the first `N(N = 1, 2, 3, 4)` palmprint images of each palm are employed as training samples and the remaining palmprint images form the test sample set.
+Each sample in the test sample set is compared with all samples of each class in the training set to calculate the matching score.
+The class that produces the highest matching score is treated as the class of the test sample.

 |       Database      |   N=5   |   N=6   |   N=7   |   N=8   |
 |      :-------:      | :-----: | :-----: | :-----: | :-----: |